Debt Payoff Strategies7 min read

 Temporary Speed Measures That Work

 Sell unused assets.
 Vehicles, electronics, and furniture can fund one-time principal bombs that permanently shorten amortization schedules.
+A $1,500 sale applied to a high-APR card removes not just $1,500 of principal but all future interest on that slice.

 Pause discretionary categories for 90 days.
 Dining, subscriptions, and nonessential shopping often free $200–$400 monthly without structural harm.
+Define the pause end date upfront so it feels like a sprint, not deprivation forever.

 Redirect windfalls entirely.
 Tax refunds, bonuses, and cash gifts should hit debt the week they arrive—before lifestyle absorbs them.
+Pre-commit splits with household members if total redirection creates friction.

 Speed Measures That Backfire